CLRX/CLRX-mirror/doc/GcnInstrsFlat.md

 ## GCN ISA FLAT instructions

-These instructions allow to access to main memory, LDS and VGPR registers.
+These instructions allow to access to main memory, LDS and scratch buffer.
 FLAT instructions fetch address from 2 vector registers that hold 64-bit address.
 FLAT instruction presents only in GCN 1.1 architecture.